 The CFPB also noted that Townstone employed 17 loan officers during the applicable period, but none of them were African-American.
-Although the CFPB implies that the demographics of Townstone's salesforce evidences a failure to serve African-American communities, the Bureau's complaint does not allege that the Company discriminated against any actual mortgage loan applicants on the basis of race or ethnicity.
+10 Although the CFPB implies that the demographics of Townstone's salesforce evidences a failure to serve African-American communities, the Bureau's complaint does not allege that the Company discriminated against any actual mortgage loan applicants on the basis of race or ethnicity.
 For example, in a previous redlining action, the Bureau used testers to bolster its claims of redlining by alleging that African-American testers were treated less favorably than similarly situated white testers when attempting to apply for mortgage loans at bank branches.

-The third category of CFPB allegations focused on statistical analysis of Townstone's mortgage loan application volume.
-Townstone is a relatively small mortgage company, receiving an average of 740 mortgage loan applications each year during the applicable time period.
-The complaint asserts that, during the relevant period, Townstone received between 1.3 percent and 2.3 percent of its applications for properties in majority-African-American neighborhoods compared to between 7.6 percent and 8.2 percent by "peer" lenders. $\frac{12}{12}$ In other words, Townstone's peer lenders allegedly received between 3.6 and 6.2 times more mortgage loan applications from majority-African-American areas in the Chicago MSA than did Townstone.
-One of the most challenging aspects of conducting a market penetration analysis is properly defining peer lenders.
+11 receiving an average of 740 mortgage loan applications each year during the applicable time period.
+The complaint asserts that, during the relevant period, Townstone received between 1.3 percent and 2.3 percent of its applications for properties in majority-African-American neighborhoods compared to between 7.6 percent and 8.2 percent by "peer" lenders.
+12 In other words, Townstone's peer lenders allegedly received between 3.6 and 6.2 times more mortgage loan applications from majority-African-American areas in the Chicago MSA than did Townstone. $\frac{13}{2}$ One of the most challenging aspects of conducting a market penetration analysis is properly defining peer lenders.
 For example, is it fair to compare the performance of a regional non-bank lender to a national bank with greater brand recognition and marketing resources?
 Also, mortgage loans in specific census tracts are finite, not infinite.
 Depository institutions may offer Special Purpose Credit Programs designed to help meet their CRA obligations and it can be difficult for smaller, non-bank lenders to compete for loans in certain areas.
 It is also notable that the complaint does not include the results of the proportional distribution analysis of Townstone's mortgage loan originations during the applicable time period, as compared to its peers.
 Origination data is arguably more indicative of whether an institution is "redlining" than application data because mortgage loan originations demonstrate that an institution is actually serving the credit needs of majorityminority communities.